Li-Yun/autoencoder/README.md

 # Autoencoder
-# How to run the script:
+# How to run the scripts:
 ```
 python3 autoencoder.py or conv_autoencoder.py
 ```